zama-ai/concrete-ml/docs/developer-guide/contributing.md

 ### 2.1 Conformance

-Each commit to Concrete-ML should conform to the standards of the project.
+Each commit to Concrete ML should conform to the standards of the project.
 You can let the development tools fix some issues automatically with the following command:

 ```shell
 make conformance